acebedomarkace/castell/content/home/about.md

 # Biography

-Ace is currently serving as a Senior Level Engineer on a Globe Telecom project.
-His research interests includes big data, mobile computing and programmable matter.
-He plays and active role in the Network Insights Team, which develops optimization solutions by analyzing network data for actionable insights using R and Tableau as his favorite tools.
+Ace is currently serving as Senior RF Engineer on a Globe Telecom project.
+His interests includes big data, mobile computing and programmable matter.
+He plays an active role in the Network Insights Team, which develops optimization solutions by analyzing network data for actionable insights using R and Tableau.

+He leads various quality-centric initiatives aimed at improving subscriber experience.